huggingface/blog/megatron-training.md

 model.push_to_hub("codeparrot-small")
 ```

-You can easily use it to generate text:
+You can also easily use it to generate text:
 ```python
 from transformers import pipeline